 Our Duritium® Level III+PA plate with 10”x12” in our Shooters cut is only 2.7 lbs per plate and an astonishing 0.7” thick!

-What makes it even more of a no-brainer is that most of these ballistic hoodies and jackets cost around $350-$1,000.
+What makes it even more of an easy decision is that most of these ballistic hoodies and jackets cost around $350-$1,000.
 Our Duritium® plates will last more than a decade longer and cost around the same for a full set.

 Why Choose Shotstop®?

 When we state on our website that our armor will protect you against a specific threat, we back it up with FACTS.
-The Duritium® Level III+PS plate will protect you against every handgun and all the way up to a 7.62x51mm M80 bullet.
+The Duritium® Level III+PS plate will protect you against every handgun and to a 7.62x51mm M80 bullet.

-Instead of making promises that we can’t keep, we believe in integrity and transparency.
-This is why I’ve included our NIJ notice of compliance letter for our Duritium® Level III+PS plate.
+Instead of making promises we can’t keep, we believe in integrity and transparency.
+Therefore, I’ve included our NIJ notice of compliance letter for our Duritium® Level III+PS plate.

-This letter is what proves our claims in accordance with the federal regulations and guidelines that are independently tested and reviewed.
+This letter proves our claims under the federal regulations and guidelines that are independently tested and reviewed.

 For all first responders around the world, from Canada to India, we offer special discounted rates to ensure we always maintain true to our motto, “We Protect the Protectors”.